alesauce/alexandersauceda.dev/content/posts/dnd-character-sheet-app-design-doc-v1.md

 I'm clearly far from unique with that approach.
 But reading the article made me realize how much I rely on that.
 As I have mentioned in [other articles](link to perfect as enemy), I have a longstanding problem of unreasonable expectations for myself.
 Figure out one problem, not the entire project.

-## User Journeys
+## User Flows
-Summing up the above requirements and ideas for improvement, these are the user journeys I can see forming the core of this application:
+Summing up the above requirements and ideas for improvement, these are the user flows I can see forming the core of this application:

 1. Creating a new character sheet from scratch
 1. Importing a character sheet from a JSON file